numerique-gouv/meet/README.md

 > ⚠️ You may need to run the following commands with `sudo` but this can be
 > avoided by assigning your user to the `docker` group.

+#### LiveKit CLI

+Install LiveKit CLI, which provides utilities for interacting with the LiveKit ecosystem (including the server, egress, and more), please follow the instructions available in the [official repository](https://github.com/livekit/livekit-cli).

 ### Project bootstrap